graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-Conversely the leaf field selections of GraphQL queries
+Conversely the leaf field selections of GraphQL queries must be of type scalar
-must be of type scalar or enum.
-Leaf selections on objects, interfaces,
+or enum.
+Leaf selections on objects, interfaces, unions and tagged types
-and unions without subfields are disallowed.
+without subfields are disallowed.

 Let's assume the following additions to the query root type of the schema: